 I’ve searched in my favorite seed catalogs and I’ve found them consistently available in two places:

-How To Grow Italian Flat Beans
+How to Grow Romano Beans

 Italian flat beans are quite sturdy and highly productive.